unsw-restech/restech-docs/docs/glossary.rst

 Resource Manager
 ----------------

 A resource manager works with the :ref:`def_job_scheduler` to manage running jobs on a cluster.
-Amongst other tasks it receives and parses job submissions, starts jobs on :ref:`def_compute_nodes`, monitors jobs, kills jobs, and manages how many :ref:`def_cpu_cores` are available on each :ref:`def_compute_node`
+Amongst other tasks it receives and parses job submissions, starts jobs on :ref:`def_compute_nodes`, monitors jobs, kills jobs, and manages how many :ref:`def_cpu_core` are available on each :ref:`def_compute_nodes`

 .. _def_scratch_space: